dojoengine/torii-core/tests/dojo_fixtures/README.md

 ## Overview

-This CLI application creates comprehensive test fixtures for Torii by:
+This CLI application provides two main capabilities for managing Dojo test fixtures:

+### Local Fixture Generation (Migrate)
-1. Deploying baseline and upgraded Cairo contracts to a Katana node
+1. Deploys baseline and upgraded Cairo contracts to a local Katana node
-2. Executing transactions to generate events with real data
+2. Executes transactions to generate events with real data
-3. Capturing all events in a structured JSON format
+3. Captures all events in a structured JSON format

 The fixtures exercise schema migrations, model updates, and various Dojo world operations.

+### Production Event Capture (Fetch)
+1. Fetches events from deployed contracts on mainnet or testnet
+2. Filters events by block range and event names
+3. Saves events for testing with real-world data

 ## Project Structure